notagenius/virtual_laser_cutter/README.md

 tidy .svg is expected for decent result, which means
 - no redundant path, no redundant nodes
-- well grouped, one piece one group
+- well grouped, one piece one combine
 - path needs to be filled for proper mesh, like this

 ![svg](/doc/sample_Box_fill.svg)